-Cleaning resin molds is cost-effective and can extend their life.
+Cleaning resin molds is cost-effective and can extend their lifespan.

 How to clean silicone molds?

-There are a few effective methods you can use to clean silicone molds.
-In general, you can use these methods as many times as you want before and after working with epoxy.
+There are a few effective methods you can use to clean silicone molds in general, and you can use these methods as many times as you want before and after working with epoxy.

-Starting your resin project with clean molds is mandatory, even when purchasing new molds; Clean them before use to get rid of dust and unwanted particles so you can always produce a high quality finish.
+Starting your resin project with clean molds is mandatory, even when buying new molds; clean them before use to get rid of dust and unwanted particles so you can always produce a high-quality finished art piece.

-Let's see how silicone molds are cleaned before using them
+Let's see how silicone molds are cleaned before use

-Silicone molds can generally be cleaned easily with a soft brush or makeup brush, a tool you have in your home at all times (make sure it's a clean brush).
+Silicone molds can generally be easily cleaned using a soft brush or makeup brush, which is a tool available in your home at all times (make sure it is a clean brush).

-When starting with a new resin piece, make sure that the resin molds are clean.
-If you have already cleaned them before and want to use them again, it is better to clean them again; because the molds may look clean but there may be dust that is not visible to the eye.
-Warm water and soap make the surface of silicone molds smooth and flexible, allowing you to remove any resin that was previously stuck in the mold and preventing dust from accumulating on the mold.
+When starting a new resin piece, make sure the resin molds are clean.
+If you have already cleaned them before and want to use them again, it is best to clean them again; because the molds may look clean but there may be dust invisible to the eye.
+Warm water and soap make the surface of silicone molds smooth and flexible, allowing you to remove any previously stuck resin in the mold and prevent dust from accumulating on the Mold.

-Clean a mold with the sticky side of the tape and it will get rid of any dust, mica or glitter.
-Fast, easy and readily available everywhere.
+Clean the Mold on the sticky side with tape and it will remove any dust, mica, or glitter.
+Quick, easy, and readily available everywhere.

-How to clean molds from non-hardening (sticky) resin
+How to clean molds from uncured (sticky) resin

-Have you ever made a piece of resin but forgot to follow the proper instructions and ended up with the resin not being fully cured?
+Have you ever made a piece of resin but forgot to follow the proper instructions and ended up with resin that is not fully cured?
 Don't worry, we suggest you follow the methods below to get rid of this problem

 Pros ✔️